Quia Sum, Cogito: Chapter 8

 “What’s different about it?”

 “Everything!”
 The outburst draws a look or two and he waves apologetically to them before continuing a bit more calmly.
 “It’s absolutely everything!
 No one spends money here.
 We have a community list of people that need help.
 An AI that dishes out responsibilities.
 Some people talk to it as if it’s human or SOME treat it as god himself!
-And don’t get me started on the joint religion.”
+And don’t get me started on the religious mockery.”

 “They worship Azathoth, right?”

 I can’t give myself away.
 If he’s right and everyone is invested in everyone else, I’ll draw more attention than it’s worth.
-Best to feign ignorance, “I’m Tar.
-Who are you?”
+Best to feign ignorance, “Sorry, I didn’t introduce myself.
+I’m Tar.
+I didn’t catch your name either.”

 He realizes that I’m dodging, but lets it pass.
 “Kletus.
 Kletus Ferguson.” and takes another bite.